odradev/odradev.github.io/docusaurus/docs/basics/05-storage-interaction.md

 ## Variable
 The Variable is the simplest storage type available in the Odra framework.
 It serializes the data and stores it under a single key in the blockchain storage.
 To use it, just wrap your variable in `Variable` type.
-Let's look at "real world" example of a contract that represents a Dog:
+Let's look at "real world" example of a contract that represents a dog:

 ```rust title="examples/src/docs/variable.rs"
 #[odra::module]